dart-lang/site-www/src/tools/pub/pubspec.md

   [_Learn more._](#name)

 `version`
-: Required for packages that are hosted on pub.dartlang.org.
+: Required for packages that are hosted on the Package site.
   [_Learn more._](#version)

 `description`
-: Required for packages that are hosted on pub.dartlang.org.
+: Required for packages that are hosted on the [Package site]({{site.pub}}).
   [_Learn more._](#description)

 `author` or `authors`